jafirwadi/mentara-white/README.md

 - **Palette**: kept Mentara's own forest-green + lime accent identity, just flipped the canvas from dark green to white/off-white (`--white`, `--cream`) so it still reads as the same brand in light mode.
 One dark forest band is kept for the closing CTA + footer as a deliberate accent, not the default background.
 - **Type**: Poppins (display) + Roboto (body) — the pairing from your `clean-design` skill, which fit the calmer, whitespace-first tone of a mental-health brand best.
 - **Structure/spacing**: 8pt grid with `premium-design`'s spacing precision layered on top (generous section padding, restrained shadows, 150–300ms transitions).
-- I intentionally didn't pull from `creative-design` (Bangers, bold/playful) — that voice reads as loud for therapy/wellness content, so I left it out rather than forcing a blend.
-Happy to redo in that direction if you actually want the bolder look.
 - All tokens are CSS variables in `:root` at the top of `style.css` — swap colors/fonts there and the whole site follows.

 ## Images